Percona-Lab/pacemaker-replication-agents/doc/PRM-geo-DR-guide.rst

    cibadmin --replace --xml-file /tmp/cib.xml

 And repeat for the other site.
 The last step we need to do is enable the geo-redundant behavior of the agent by adding the parameters "geo_remote_IP" and "booth_master_ticket" to the MySQL primitive using "crm configure edit".
 The "geo_remote_IP" is where ssh will connect to get the pacemaker info of the master side.
 I strongly suggest you use the writer_vip of the remote site for that so the setting will be different on both sides.
 The "booth_master_ticket" we have defined is ticketMaster and the same value needs to be used on both sides.
 After these addition, the primitive line for the MySQL primitive will look like (for site 1)::

+Noticed the the slave monitor operation interval has been increased to 10s, this is because an ssh may be done.

    primitive p_mysql ocf:percona:mysql \
          params config="/etc/mysql/my.cnf" pid="/var/lib/mysql/mysqld.pid" \